Doing Employee Benefits Better

-Peel & Holland helps companies take care of the most important part of their buisness – their people.
+Peel & Holland helps companies take care of the most important part of their business – their people.
 If you are like most employers, the cost of insurance coverage for your employees is a top line item expense.
-And, you’re also likely frustrated with the complexity of selecting and managing a program.
+And you’re also likely frustrated with the complexity of selecting and managing a program.

 We help you simplify the benefits selection process and help your employees understand what they have.
 With our expert team as your partner, you get expert advisors that come alongside your team to help drive cost containment while ensuring your employee benefits remain competitive.

 Our regional benchmarking report is just one tool that helps us to guide your program based on meaningful data.
 Simply put, we are committed to helping you do employee benefits better.

 Every employee group is different – different size, different risk, different situations.
 But no matter what, your group is made up of people who need good medical care.
 By offering a group health insurance plan, you’re providing the fundamental element of your employee benefits offering.
 The choices are many and the cost factors are complex.

 There are a lot of things to consider when choosing a health insurance plan for your employees.
 It’s never easy to find the perfect medical insurance for everyone’s needs and budget.
 However, these are some questions you might start with:

 - Who will be covered (full-time, part-time, dependents, etc.)?

 - How much does my business need to contribute toward the cost of coverage to be competitive?

 - Would employees rather pay more up-front and less when medical care is needed?
 Or vice versa?